Skip to main content

 Kingdom of Night Game Cover

-Kingdom of Night is a single player and multiplayer role playing game with a horror theme.
+Kingdom of Night is a single player and multiplayer open world hack and slash game with horror, fantasy and dark fantasy themes.
 It was developed by DANGEN Entertainment and was released on December 2, 2025.
 It received very positive reviews from players.

 Hunt creatures of the night in this Action RPG set in the suburbs of Arizona in the iconic 1980's.
 Choose a class, and take to the streets to save your small town from Baphomet and his demon generals.